CSCfi/csc-user-guide/docs/accounts/how-to-create-new-project.md

 8. Click _Create project_.

 !!!
 Note
     If your work belongs to any of the [free-of-charge use cases](https://research.csc.fi/free-of-charge-use-cases){:target="_blank"} , select Academic as the project type.
-Otherwise, select Commercial.
-Academic projects can be
-    opened only by employees of Finnish higher education institutions, state research institutes, and CSC.
+Academic projects can be opened only by members of Finnish higher education institutions, state research institutes and CSC.

 Projects are usually valid for one year at a time, but they can be extended.
 To extend a project, please see page [How to manage your project](how-to-manage-your-project.md).